greg-js/arch-wiki-md-repo/wiki/_content/NVIDIA.md

 The documentation of _Coolbits_ can be found in `/usr/share/doc/nvidia/html/xconfigoptions.html`.
 Driver version 346.16 documentation on _Coolbits_ can be found online [here](ftp://download.nvidia.com/XFree86/Linux-x86/355.11/README/xconfigoptions.html).

-**Note:** An alternative is to edit and reflash the GPU BIOS either under DOS (preferred), or within a Win32 environment by way of [nvflash](http://www.mvktech.net/component/option,com_remository/Itemid,26/func,select/id,127/orderby,2/page,1/)<sup>[[dead link](https://en.wikipedia.org/wiki/Wikipedia:Link_rot "wikipedia:Wikipedia:Link rot") 2013-05-25]</sup> and [NiBiTor 6.0](http://www.mvktech.net/component/option,com_remository/Itemid,26/func,select/id,135/orderby,2/page,1/)<sup>[[dead link](https://en.wikipedia.org/wiki/Wikipedia:Link_rot "wikipedia:Wikipedia:Link rot") 2013-05-25]</sup>.
+**Note:** An alternative is to edit and reflash the GPU BIOS either under DOS (preferred), or within a Win32 environment by way of [nvflash](http://www.mvktech.net/component/option,com_remository/Itemid,26/func,select/id,127/orderby,2/page,1/) and [NiBiTor 6.0](http://www.mvktech.net/component/option,com_remository/Itemid,26/func,select/id,135/orderby,2/page,1/).
 The advantage of BIOS flashing is that not only can voltage limits be raised, but stability is generally improved over software overclocking methods such as Coolbits.
 [Fermi BIOS modification tutorial](http://ivanvojtko.blogspot.sk/2014/03/how-to-overclock-geforce-460gtx-fermi.html)

 ##### Setting static 2D/3D clocks